 The FDA says that the plan will cost the cattle industry about $14 million a year, nevertheless the industry "applauded" the new rules.

 Although the industry is understandably dedicated to preserving the profits they extract from all parts of the animal, it seems that without mitigating all the risks the agency and the industry flirt with the possibility of future disease.
-Many of these practices fall easily into what the Atlantic Journal Constitution called "quite frankly, disgusting" (Our Opinions: Beef up U.S. mad cow protections Date: October 6, 2005).
-That the FDA still allows many of these processes, like feed made from chicken excrement and restaurant scraps seems cavalier at best.
+If you familiarize yourself with any of these agricultural practices, you'll understand why the Atlantic Journal Constitution called them "quite frankly, disgusting" (Our Opinions: Beef up U.S. mad cow protections Date: October 6, 2005).
+That the FDA still allows many of these processes, like feed made from chicken excrement and restaurant scraps -- seems cavalier at best.
 The FDA docket is submitted here for public comment.